tutorcruncher/timecruncher/site/about.md

 two weeks of every month writing invoices isn't much fun.
 There had to be a better way.

 The only thing to do was to build a custom system.
 It seemed mad that a tuition agency needed its own piece of software but that was how it was.
 Three systems followed, each one better than the last; but dealing with developers and paying for a bespoke piece of complex accounting software just for one company was only marginally less painful than writing out each invoice manually.

 ## Selling Software

-Despite the pain, the result by late 2012 was a pretty usable system.
-TimeCruncher as it came to be known was cloud-based and generated satisfactory Invoices and Payment Orders.
+Despite the pain, TutorCruncher was launched in 2-13 as a cloud-based and generated satisfactory Invoices and Payment Orders.

 The kicker was that once you have a database of Tutors and Clients (which you require anyway to generate invoices) you can start using the system for [customer relationship management (CRM)](/features/crm/) on the client side and as an employee database